 Addiction is a long-term recovery process.
 The aspects surrounding a person who is experiencing drug addiction affects their ability to stay sober.
 Supporting your friend can take on different roles throughout the process, but here are ways you can start.

 In some cases, a friend may not realize their addiction is an issue.
 They may not recognize the need for drug abuse help if addiction has become normalized in their life.
 If that is the case, it becomes harder for them to recognize how it is negatively affecting themselves and the lives around them.
 Encourage an open conversation with them about what is affecting their emotions and actions.

 Be Honest About Your Concerns

 If you are experiencing codependency issues, being honest about your concerns may come as one of the harder aspects of helping your friend.
 If you are worried about their reaction, ask other trusted friends or concerned family members to be a part of the conversation.
 Try not to use emotional appeals as leverage, as it can come off as a guilt-trip or threat.
 Focus on the positive aspects of recovery and how it can benefit their life for the better.

 If your friend has made a decision about addiction help, choose to be actively involved in that process.
 Ask how you can be a part of that journey in a way that does not feel like it is negatively impacting your own life.
-Whether it is supporting them in therapy, or checking up on them at the facility, you have the ability to positively aid their recovery process.
+Whether it is supporting them while in therapy, or checking up on them at a treatment center facility, you have the ability to positively aid their recovery process.

 For anyone experiencing addiction, having a trusted friend is a vital piece of their long term recovery.
 The role you play in looking after a friend takes patience, empathy, and the ability to look after yourself too.
 Remember that even when it feels exhausting or overwhelming, you are making an important difference in your friend’s life that will positively impact their future.